Honeymoon (2014 film)

-Honeymoon is a 2014 American supernatural horror film directed by Leigh Janiak, who co-wrote the screenplay with Phil Graziadei.
-Janiak's feature film directorial debut, it stars Rose Leslie and Harry Treadaway as a newly married couple whose honeymoon ends up being ruined by a series of strange events.
+Honeymoon is a 2014 American supernatural horror film directed by Leigh Janiak in her feature directorial debut, from a screenplay by Janiak and Phil Graziadei.
+It stars Rose Leslie and Harry Treadaway as a newly married couple whose honeymoon ends up being plagued by a series of strange events.
 The film had its world premiere on March 7, 2014, at South by Southwest, and was theatrically released by Magnolia Pictures on September 12, 2014.

 Plot

-Bea and Paul are newly married and are spending their honeymoon at a rustic cabin, which belongs to her family, in a secluded Canadian forest.
-They visit a small restaurant where they meet Will, the owner and Bea's childhood friend.
-Will's wife Annie interrupts, saying they need to get away.
+Newlyweds Bea and Paul spend their honeymoon at Bea's family's cabin in a secluded Canadian forest.
+In a small restaurant, they meet the owner Will, Bea's childhood friend.
+Will's wife Annie interrupts their conversation, saying they need to get away.
 That night, Paul wakes up to find Bea missing.
-He finds her naked and disoriented in the woods and takes her back to the cabin, where she claims she was sleepwalking due to stress.
-However, Paul is suspicious since Bea doesn't have a history of sleepwalking.
+He finds her naked and disoriented in the woods and takes her back to the cabin.
+Bea claims she was sleepwalking due to stress, which unsettles Paul as Bea doesn't have a history of sleepwalking.

-Over subsequent days, Bea seemingly forgets how to do several basic tasks, but insists that she is fine.
-Paul observes her practicing future conversations in the bathroom mirror, and she struggles to remember common words.
-One night, Paul is disturbed by bright lights shining through their bedroom window, but is unable to find its source.
-He returns to where he found Bea the night she vanished, discovering a gown she claimed to have packed.
-The gown is covered in a mysterious goo.
-Despite her repeated denial, Paul concludes that Will is responsible and goes to confront him.
+Over subsequent days, Bea seemingly forgets how to do several basic tasks, but insists she is fine.
+Paul sees her practicing conversations alone and struggling to remember common words.
+One night, Paul is disturbed by bright lights shining through their bedroom window but cannot find its source.
+He returns to where he found Bea the night she vanished and finds her gown covered in a mysterious goo.
+Despite her repeated denials, Paul concludes that Will is responsible and goes to confront him.

-Paul sees Annie outside the restaurant.
-She exhibits similar behavior to Bea and bears identical marks on her thighs.
+Outside the restaurant, Paul sees Annie, who exhibits similar behavior to Bea and bears identical marks on her thighs.
 Annie claims that Will is hiding and again warns Paul to stay away before departing.
 Paul finds Will's bloody baseball hat floating in the water.
 He enters their home and finds several pages of notes describing basic details about Annie, including her and Will's names, along with security camera footage of Annie following the bright lights into the woods.